Preparing for Winter in the Miniature Garden

 A few tips on winterizing your containers from central Ontario – the land of icy tundra!

 Like this?
 Then you will love our Mini Garden Gazette.
-It’s still free and we publish once a month.
-Here’s the link to join us, you’ll get a couple of emails at the very beginning, then you’re on the monthly cycle.
+It’s still free, fun and informative and we publish every week.
+Here’s the link to join us!